DHTMLX/docs-suite/docs/grid/usage.md

 ### Checking visibility of a row

 You can check whether a row is hidden or shown on a page using the [](grid/api/grid_isrowhidden_method.md) method.
-The method returns *true*, if a row is hidden, and *false* if it's visible.
+The method returns *true* if a row is hidden and *false* if it's visible.

 ~~~jsx
 grid.isRowHidden("1"); // -> true|false